Luminoseddy/WiCSchat/README.md

 # WicsApp
-Social Media App for FIU members of Wics (Woman in comouter science).
+Social Media App for FIU members of Wics (Woman in computer science).

 // For practice.